Even though your child hasn't started reading on their own, you can begin working on reading comprehension now.

 - Ask: While you're doing the first two, stop to ask questions.
 Whether they're too young to talk or not, make sure you give several seconds before providing an answer.
 When they're older, you'll be helping their brains recall information.

-Reading comprehension is a skill that your children will working on their entire lives.
+Reading comprehension is a skill that your children will work on their entire lives.
 Continue reading to them even when they're old enough to read on their own.